 The development of the programme of risk assessments resulted in a larger proportion of Estate Agency suppliers scoring a “medium” or “high” risk in stage one of the risk assessments compared to in previous years and more detailed due diligence being undertaken in respect of these suppliers.
 “Medium” and “high” risk suppliers have been asked to provide additional information about their business and supply chains, including any procedures they have in place to mitigate modern slavery risks.
-Responses from suppliers were varied and through 2019 the LSL Group will continue to assess these suppliers and review the risks associated to ensure that sufficient measures are in place to combat any identified risks.
+The LSL Group continues to assess these suppliers and review the risks associated to ensure that sufficient measures are in place to combat any identified risks.

 The LSL Board assesses overall exposure to modern slavery for members of the LSL Group to be lower than other sectors given that the residential property services sector in which these businesses operate, the types of services they procure and the fact that these business operations and those of the majority of its suppliers are primarily based in the UK.

-Notwithstanding the above, members of the LSL Group again this year consider that the procurement of recruitment and facilities services and the use of subcontractors are practices which may bring about increased risks of modern slavery within supply chains.
+Notwithstanding the above, members of the LSL Group this year continue to view the procurement of recruitment and facilities services and the use of subcontractors as practices which may bring about increased risks of modern slavery within supply chains.

-Other mitigation comes in the form of continuing to have in place stringent checks on our recruitment agencies and ensuring our own internal recruitment processes meet the minimum legal requirements.
+LSL Group continues to place stringent checks and safeguards on our recruitment agencies and monitor our own internal recruitment processes to ensure that they meet the minimum legal requirements.

 As part of this, members of the LSL Group comply with all relevant legislation including the Immigration, Asylum and Nationality Act 2006 and ensure that all appropriate checks are carried out to maintain compliance.